cherradiyacyn/yvan_monka/README.md

 # yvan_monka
 In this repository, a collection of mini-programs in Go that i've written after having watched some videos on the Youtube channel of Mr. Yvan Monka where he explains some mathematics stuff.
-At the tail of each `main.go` file i attached the links to the videos.
+At the tail of each `main.go` file, I attached the links to the videos.

 ## usage
 ```